 NetLink Internet Modems were sold in two forms, in a package (catelogue number 80118) containing just the modem and a NetLink Custom Web Browser disc, and alongside Model 2 Sega Saturn consoles (catelogue number 80121).
 Depending on the retailer, the extra NetLink Game Pack may have been thrown in as an added bonus.
 Also available as part of the NetLink "range" was the NetLink Mouse, NetLink Keyboard and NetLink Keyboard Adapter.

 The NetLink Internet Modem is a black 28.8kbps modem, slightly below upper-end home computers with 33.6kbps connections.
 As with most older online services, the NetLink service will no longer function correctly in the modern age.
-It should also not be confused with the DirectLink accessory, also released for the Sega Saturn.

 Though heavily advertised, the NetLink service is seen as a failure in North America, mostly due to its high price point and lack of games that supported it.
 At the end of the console's run, less than five million people had purchased a Sega Saturn console, with significantly less having a Sega NetLink modem as well.

 Originally the unit was priced at $400 USD when bundled with the console, $199 by itself.

 While the NetLink was not the first piece of hardware to allow American gamers to get online (or at least play against others online/direct dial*), it was the first to allow players to use their own internet service provider (ISP).
 While Sega recommended Concentric as the ISP of choice (similar to the Sega Dreamcast when released in this region), they allowed for any ISP that met their technical specifications.

 Sega's target for North America was 100,000 NetLinks, however records show that only 15,000-25,000 were actually sold.
 Only five games supported the peripheral in this region.